Cheesy Mashed Potatoes

 CHEESE – You can never go wrong with a Parmesan and Cheddar cheese combo!

-SALT - Add only when needed.
-Just consider that the broth and cheese already provide plenty of savory taste.
+SALT – Add only when needed.
+The broth and cheese already provide plenty of savory taste.

 PARSLEY – You’ll need this to add a taste of freshness and color before serving.